Learn to Turn

 Review of Safety.
 Review of cuts.

-Turning a Small bowl from green wood.
+Project: Turning a Small bowl from green wood - Additional methods to attach wood to the lathe

 How to join the class